Eşref Armağan: Psychological subject

-Using a braille stylus to etch the outline of his drawing, Armağan requires total silence to create art.
-Oil paint is then applied with his fingers and left to dry fully before a new color is applied.
-This unique method is used so that colors do not smudge.
-The art pieces themselves are created without help from any individual.
-He is also able to create art that has visual perspective.
-In 2004, he was the subject of a study of human perception, conducted by the psychologist John M. Kennedy of University of Toronto and proved that a person who is blind from birth can develop absolutely normally without visual contact with the outside world.
+In 2004, he was the subject of a study of human perception, conducted by the psychologist John M. Kennedy of University of Toronto.
+This was to prove that, contrary to popular belief, a blind person can develop their visual prowess normally without external visual input from the outside world.
 In 2008 two researchers from Harvard, Amir Amedi and Alvaro Pascual-Leone, tried to find more about neuroplasticity using Armağan as a study case.